zerasul/mdbook_en/6helloworld/helloworld.md

 ## ROM Header

-When creating the ROM of our game, a series of data about the game must be added.
+When creating the ROM of our game, a series of data about the game must be added in the ROM Header.
 Some of them are generated automatically and others can be customized.
 SGDK, generates this header but we can add data about the game; as for example the title of the game, version or even with which devices it is compatible.

-We see that it is interesting to talk about this section and see the different options that we can find when generating the ROM header as it is necessary especially to be able to test it properly on real hardware, once we want to have our ROM finalized.
+We see that it is interesting to talk about this section and see the different options that we can find when generating the ROM header as it is necessary especially to be able to test it properly on real hardware, once we have our ROM finished.

 As we have already mentioned, SGDK generates the minimum content for the ROM header.
 This content can be found inside the _src/boot_ folder of our project.
 In this folder, we can find a file called "rom_head.c", with the definition of a C struct. with the definition of a C struct and its initialization.

-let's see the definition of the header struct:
+Let's see the definition of the header struct:

 ```C
 const struct